 Updating Meter Information by Pipeline Operator

-Where as a result of any Meter Installation Works undertaken (pursuant to Clause 3 or otherwise) by the Pipeline Operator in relation to a Supply Meter Point, the relevant Meter Information recorded in the Supply Point Register ceases to be accurate, the Pipeline Operator will after completing such works:
+Where as a result of any Meter Installation Works undertaken (pursuant to Clause 3 or otherwise) by the Pipeline Operator in relation to a Supply Meter Point, the relevant Meter Information recorded in the Supply Point Register ceases to be accurate, the Pipeline Operator will after completing such works

-amend the Supply Point Register so as to record the change in relevant Meter Information required as a result of such works; and

-provide to the Registered User details of the amendment made pursuant to paragraph (a).
+provide to the Registered User details of the amendment made.

 For the purposes of this Clause 7:

-references to a Supply Meter Point include a New Supply Meter Point, and accordingly references to a change in Meter Information includes the creation of initial Meter Information;

-relevant Meter Information in respect of a Supply Meter Point is such Meter Information as is specified for the purpose in the Manual and is otherwise the following:
+(a) references to a Supply Meter Point include a New Supply Meter Point, and accordingly references to a change in Meter Information includes the creation of initial Meter Information;(b) relevant Meter Information is such Meter Information as is specified in the UK Link Manual;

-type and model of the Supply Meter;

-whether the Supply Meter is a pre-payment meter;

-the number of dials and serial number of the Supply Meter;

-the Supply Meter Point Reference Number;

-details of the units in which the register of the Supply Meter is expressed;

-the readings of the index of the Supply Meter at the time of the connection of the Supply Meter;

-where a convertor is installed, the serial number of the convertor, the converted and (if appropriate) any unconverted reading of the register of the convertor at the time of the connection and in relation to which item the convertor operates.

-A Supply Meter Point will not be treated as one in relation to which the Pipeline Operator did not comply with Clause 7.1, where the Pipeline Operator was unable to comply with Clause 7.1 by reason of Force Majeure;
+(c) A Supply Meter Point will not be treated as one in relation to which the Pipeline Operator did not comply with Clause 7.1, where the Pipeline Operator was unable to comply with Clause 7.1 by reason of Force Majeure;

-In relation to any Supply Meter Point, any period within which the Pipeline Operator is to comply with Clause 7.1 runs from the Supply Point Systems Business Day after the relevant Meter Installation Works were completed.
+(d) In relation to any Supply Meter Point, any period within which the Pipeline Operator is to comply with Clause 7.1 runs from the Supply Point Systems Business Day after the relevant Meter Installation Works were completed.

-The details referred to in Clause 7.1(b) shall be referred to as the "Meter Fit Report" and shall be provided by the Pipeline Operator to the Registered User:
+The details referred to in Clause 7.1 shall be referred to as the "Meter Fit Report" and shall be provided by the Pipeline Operator to the Registered User:

 in the case where the Meter Installation Works were carried out at a New Supply Meter Point within 5 Supply Point Systems Business Days after the first Supply Point Registration Date following completion of the Meter Installation Works;